infor-cloud/ion-api-sdk/README.md

     _revokeToken(this.RefreshTokenTextBox.Text, OAuth2Constants.RefreshToken);

-Backend Applications (Java or .Net)
+Backend Applications (Java, .Net or Golang)
 ===================================

 For backend applications, those applications that do not have a user available to authenticate, the recommended grant to use is resource owner.
 Given the disparity for the location of the Infor Ming.le identities a new set of credentials is being used for the resource owner grant.